Atonement vs Expiation

 it will not come into the house of ADONAI.

 Why did God not want the sacrifices that He, Himself, had demanded?
 Just as we believe that baptism and the Lord’s Supper are a response of obedience by someone already saved, and useless to the unsaved, so were the sacrifices a response of obedience.
 Salvation then, as now, was “by grace through faith.”
-Sacrifice had no efficacy except to those who were already the recipients of God’s grace.
+Sacrifice had no efficacy except to those who were already the recipients of God’s saving grace.
 The purpose of the sacrifices was to ritually “cover”, or hide from God’s eyes, the guilt of the sinner who, by his obedient sacrifice, was “making amends.”

 The Fall Feasts and the Rapture